vjwill2/focus-stacking/README.md

 # CS 445 Final Project - Focus Stacking

-An implemenation of laplacian focus stacking and 3d depth mapping from an image stack.
+An implementation of Laplacian Focus Stacking and 3D Depth Mapping from an image stack.

 ## Getting Started